danieldritter/danieldritter.github.io/index.md

 ---
 layout: home
 title: Home
-landing-title: 'Welcome to my Website'
+landing-title: 'Welcome'
 description: null
 image: null
 author: null
 nav-menu: false
 show_tile: false
 ---

-I'm a Junior at Brown University, originally from Dallas, Texas, studying Computer Science and Political Science.
-Within Computer Science, I'm particularly interested in machine learning and artificial intelligence, and within Political Science, I'm specializing in International Relations.
-In my spare time, I help produce musical theater at Brown and play classical and jazz piano.
+I am an incoming Master's student in Oxford's MSc in Advanced Computer Science program.
+I graduated in 2021 from Brown University, and double majored in computer science and political science.
+My interests lie broadly and the intersection of politics and technology, and I'm particularly interested in designing and incentivizing more equitable and fair systems in machine learning and artificial intelligence.